How to Resize an Image on Mac: a Step-by-Step Guide

 • Not much control of the quality of the image

-7. How to resize images using Quick Actions on Mac?
+7. How to Resize Images Using Quick Actions on Mac?

 If you have to resize images on a frequent basis using the same specific settings, you’d save a lot of time by creating a Quick Action on Automator.
 If this is all Greek to you, don’t panic.
 We’re going to take it step by step, first by quickly explaining what Automator is, and then getting right into how you can use it to resize pictures much faster than with the Preview app.
 And yes, you can resize multiple images at once using Automator’s Quick Actions.